alphagov/xgovctf/README.md

 5. Running a daemon or file that should be compiled by Makefile appears to have code to support it in the API code, but it's unclear where you would call it from.
 6. It would be really neat if the hint system could deduct points as hints are given, and have increasing numbers of hints.
 Especially for the binary problems, we would have liked to give a few hints, and then a binary compiled with debugging symbols, which might have reduced the points earned. (although first completer achievement needs to not outweigh this)

-Contact
+Credit
 ------------

-Massive thanks to the original picoCTF team, we were able to go from concept of running a CTF, to having one up and running in a couple of months, as well as having a full time job.
-Thats something we could only have done with the help of this tool.
+Massive thanks to the original picoCTF team, we were able to go from concept of running a CTF, to having one up and running in a couple of months, as well as having full time jobs.
+This is something we could only have done with the help of this tool.

-Authors: Michael Brunton-Spall, David King, David Stent, Ruben Arakelyan

-Original picoCTF Credits: Jonathan Burket, Tim Becker, Chris Ganas, David Brumley, Peter Chapman
+Original picoCTF Team: Jonathan Burket, Tim Becker, Chris Ganas, David Brumley, Peter Chapman

-Email: security-engineering@digital.cabinet-office.gov.uk